MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/shareable-links-functionality-in-outlook.md

     **Note:** Each recipient inside of a distribution list counts towards the limit.

-**Q:** I reply to someone's email message and notice that one of the links they sent me is red.
+**Q4:** I reply to someone's email message and notice that one of the links they sent me is red.
 Why didn't I get a warning before sending the email message?

-**A:** The sender may not have access to the link.
+**A4:** The sender may not have access to the link.
 This issue may happen if they forward you an email message with a link that they didn't open.
 For example, if they use an earlier version of Outlook (or a different email client), they may not be warned before sending you the email message.

 If you reply to the original sender, Outlook doesn't warn you about it before you send the reply.
 However, if you add more links, make changes to the existing links, or add new recipients, then Outlook will warn you before sending if any links don't work for any of your recipients.

-**Q:** I don't see the **Recipients of this message** option when I try to manage access for a link in a meeting invitation.
+**Q5:** I don't see the **Recipients of this message** option when I try to manage access for a link in a meeting invitation.

-**A:** It's currently unavailable.
+**A5:** It's currently unavailable.

-**Q:** Can I turn off this functionality?
+**Q6:** Can I turn off this functionality?

-**A:** There's no way to disable the functionality now.
+**A6:** There's no way to disable the functionality now.